roehampton/module-content/msc-software-development-2/week-02/seminar/sem-team-forming.md

 Tasks flow from the the Backlog to Done as they are completed.
 There are many online tools to achieve this.
 We will use the one built into GitHub.
 [Trello](https://trello.com/) is another popular tool.

-### User Stories

-When defining a task it should be part of a *User Story*.
-This allows the team to understand **why the task is needed.**

-- As a student I want to submit a coursework so that I can pass the module.

-This story has a number of tasks associated with it.
-We need to upload a file.
-That file needs to be associated with an assessment.
-An assessment needs to associated with a module.
-We need to login to the system.
-And so on.

 ### Sprints